How to Submit a Patent: Everything You Need to Know

 - Design Patent: Design patents are inventions without a current practical application.
 Often used in the automotive industry, this patent protects the look or aesthetic of a particular idea.
 These patents last 14 years from the filing date.

-- Plant Patent: Plant patents are specifically designed to protect inventors that create a plant strain or hybrid that's developed through complex scientific engineering.
+- Plant Patent: Plant patents are specifically designed to protect inventors who create a plant strain or hybrid that's developed through complex scientific engineering.
 These are most often applied to the agricultural industry.
 However, some of these apply to both plant and utility patents.
 Examples of plant or utility patents include a chemical- or disease-resistant plant, as well as plants that grow better in a certain location or climate.
 Plant patents exist for 20 years after the filing date.

 Submitting the Patent Application

-There are two types of ways to submit a patent application.
+There are two ways to submit a patent application.
 Design and utility patents are eligible for electronic submission.
 The USPTO website makes this quick and easy while ensuring a safe, secure, and successful submission.

 For plant patent applications and those that don't have the means to file online, a mail application is suitable.
 The forms for these types of applications are available online.
 They include the Information Disclosure Statement and a Patent Application Declaration.
 For guidance on how to complete either application, call the USPTO offices at 1-800-786-9199 and choose option 2.